shnwc/openenclave/docs/DesignDocs/Attestation_API_Proposal.md

 to implement complete RATS Attester and Verifier roles.
 The application software is also responsible to convert the evidence verification results into signed Attestation Results for consumption by a Relying Party role, if this role is not in the same security domain as the Verifier role.
+But the proposed API readily supports applications functioning as a composite device implementing both the Verifier and Relying Party roles in the same security domain, since in this case the Attestation Results passed from the Verifier role to the Relying Party role do not need to be signed.

 ## Existing OE SDK V0.9 Public API